Why do I publish my solutions ?

 Almost always the solutions for problems at Project Euler consist of two parts:

-- finding a mathematical way to break down the problem into its elements
+- finding a mathematical way to break down the problem's structure into its elements

 - writing an efficient program for step 1

-There are already several blogs or code repositories (vast majority hosted at GitHub) where you
+There are already several blogs or code repositories (with the vast majority being hosted at GitHub) where you

 can find solutions to the Project Euler problems.